Shui Xian Yancha (Rock) Oolong Tea

 Wuyi Rock (Yancha) Oolong Teas

 “Yancha” or “rock oolong” refers to a group of Oolong teas coming from a delimited core region comes.
 Among them are, for example, the worldwide famous Da Hong Pao (Big Red Robe) and Rou Gui oolong teas.
 At this, the ‘Yancha‘ or ‘rock‘ properties come from the specific rocky soil Wuyishan, which is also responsible for these teas’ characteristic mineral character.
-Yancha Oolong teas are further defined by their pertinent processing method and the medium to high oxidation level common for all types of rock Oolong tea.
+Also defining Yancha Oolong teas is their specific processing method and the medium to high oxidation level.
+The latter is common for all types of rock Oolong tea.
 Still, every rock tea type has its own cultivar it is yielded from and that is responsible for each type’s individual taste pattern and characteristics.

 Our Spring Zhengyan Shui Xian